-First the warm-up: Start by completing 8–12 pull-ups.
-If you can not do 8 pull-ups then that’s okay, use a toe on a chair or another method of taking weight off so you can complete 8.
-If you have a bouldering wall, do five minutes of easy bouldering, followed by 25 Burpees at a moderate pace, followed by 20 TGU’s (Turkish Get-ups) with appropriate weight (10/side), followed by 10 dips (bench, rack, or ring depending on your strength).
-Then another 8-12 pullups.
-Finally, it is wise to complete a little shoulder mobility work.
-Remember, we have this video for you to follow-along to.
+Warm up by completing 8–12 pull-ups.
+If you can’t do 8 pull-ups, that’s okay; use a toe on a chair or another method of taking weight off so you can complete 8.
+If you have a bouldering wall, do 5 minutes of easy bouldering, followed by 25 burpees at a moderate pace.
+Then do 20 TGUs (Turkish Get Ups) with appropriate weight (10/side), 10 dips (bench, rack, or ring depending on your strength), and another 8–12 pull-ups.
+Finally, it is wise to complete a little shoulder mobility work; cick the link for a video tutorial.

-Now the workout.
 Pull up into a lock-off position.
 I prefer to use one ice tool, doing a pull-up with one hand on the top grip and my locking-off hand on the bottom (large) grip.
 Have a clock or timer in view.
 Let go with the upper hand completely.
-Hold the one-arm lock-off for 12-seconds, or until you start to shake.
-When you start to shake put your free hand back on the ice tool and lower yourself back down.
+Hold the one-arm lock-off for 12 seconds, or until you start to shake.
+When you start to shake, put your free hand back on the ice tool and lower yourself back down.

-NOTE: If you can not hold a lock-off at all then place a support in front of you that you can toe into with the toe of the opposite foot to the arm you’re locking off with. (demonstration photo below).
+NOTE: If you can’t hold a lock-off at all, then place a support in front of you that you can toe into with the toe of the opposite foot to the arm you’re locking off with (see photo of Andres below for a demonstration).
 This can be a bench, chair, hold on a climbing wall, anything.
-If a support is not enough support, then do this with both hands, either one above the other as on an ice tool (demonstration photo below), or with both hands even, as on a set of gymnastic rings or a pull-up bar (palms facing away.)
+If a support is not enough support, then do this with both hands, either one above the other as on an ice tool (see photo of Steve below), or with both hands even, as on a set of gymnastic rings or a pull-up bar (palms facing away).

 Now switch hands so the opposite hand is on the opposite grip on your ice tool.
 Pull up into a lock-off position and drop the upper hand to your side.
 Hold on that side for 12 seconds or until you start to shake.